-- 22 Will a birth mother pick me? - 24 Should I go for an open or closed adoption? - 27 Should I tell my child they are adopted? - 28 How to build a good relationship with the birth mother? - 30 What should I consider when adopting a child of a different culture? - 32 What challenges will I face adopting as a single parent? - Do gay parents face extra challenges adopting? - 34 Should I tell friends and family our child's adoption story? - 35 Will love be enough? - 36 Where can I find help and support?
+- 22 Can I choose the child I adopt? - 25 Should I tell my child they are adopted? - 26 Should I go for an open or closed adoption? - 28 How to build a good relationship with the birth mother? - 30 What should I consider when adopting a child of a different culture? - 32 What challenges will I face adopting as a single parent? - Do gay parents face extra challenges adopting? - 34 Should I tell friends and family our child's adoption story? - 35 Will love be enough? - 36 Where can I find help and support?